po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/25-Evr_Git-Repo-Setup/README.md

 ### Add Collaborators to the Repository

 GitHub allows developers to work together and contribute to a single repository in a few different ways.
-The way we are going to do it is to set up the repository to know that certain other GitHub users have access to write data to the repository as well as read it.
+We are going to set up our repository so that certain other Github users have the ability to write data and read data.
 Let's go add these collaborators with the following steps:

-* In the GitHub repository's "Settings" page, select the menu item on the left side that says "Manage Access" and a page like this image will appear:
+* In the GitHub repository's "Settings" page, select the menu item on the left side that says "Manage Access" and and you should see the following image:

   ![The GitHub repository's settings page shows who has access to read or write to the repository and the option to invite collaborators.](./Images/04-manage-access.png)

-* Once the modal dialog opens, start typing in the GitHub username of one of your collaborators and the list should automatically populate that user's entry, as this image shows:
+* Once the modal dialog opens, start typing in the GitHub username of one of your collaborators and the list should automatically populate that user's entry.
+The page should resemble this image:

   ![The invite a collaborator modal dialog shows the user that needs to be invited to the repo.](./Images/05-invite-collaborator.png)